Skip to main content

 • Join a community group for cross-cultural dialogue.

-• Reach out to your local senior center and make sure their residents are registered to vote and have the information they need to safely participate in the upcoming election.
+• Reach out to your local senior center and make sure their residents are registered to vote and have the information they need to participate in the upcoming election.

 • Do you know military personnel or US Citizens stationed or living abroad?
 Remind them that their vote counts, too